Mitradatta/Artificial-Intelligence/README.md

 - YouTube video:https://youtu.be/pxi3iIy4F5A
 - Website: [JavaWebsite](https://docs.oracle.com/javase/10/install/installation-jdk-and-jre-linux-platforms.htm#JSJIG-GUID-A35B89D1-7EBB-4463-B293-55C8E9713357)

+- After downloading the software, you can clone repository to download the zip file.

 This repository contains two source code files

 - **start.java**: This file contains the code that displays the first page, where you can select which player can start the game i.e either **Player** or **Computer**